Avonne Taylor: Personal life and death

-Taylor's first marriage was to a man whose name she later said that she could not remember.
+Taylor's first marriage was in 1917 to Leslie B. Rosecrans, a man whose name she later said that she could not remember.
 They were divorced around 1920.
 On July 24, 1925, she married Louis Gess, the Follies musical director, in Jersey City.
 The wedding occurred in secret, but word soon spread to the couple's Broadway associates.
 They were divorced in 1928.
 She married Thomas F. Manville Jr. on May 21, 1931, in New York City.
 Taylor and Manville had renewed their old acquaintance in Paris, and they attempted to marry in Europe.
 However, "discouraged at the demands for certified copies of divorce decrees and other legal documents in Paris and other centers", they came to the United States and were married by a city clerk in a municipal wedding chapel.
 They were divorced on November 28, 1931.
 She married actor Carlyle Blackwell on March 25, 1933, in Reno, Nevada.
 They were divorced in 1936.
 When she was in her 80s she married George Robb, a longtime friend.
 That marriage ended with his death in 1986.

 Over many years Taylor lived in Europe, New York City, and Palm Springs, California, before she returned to Cleveland in 1989, living with relatives before moving to Hamlet Manor in Chagrin Falls, Ohio.
 She died there on March 20, 1992, aged 93.